tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ![A screenshot of how You might set up your variables](/assets/blog/pictures/figma-variables-demo.png)

-The upside is You can choose your spacing from a menu and don't have to peek so much.
+The upside is You can pick your spacing from a menu and don't have to peek so much.

 The downside is I don't see how to make these variables update when You regenerate your palette...

 **But**... there might be a way...

-Follow me into this dark alley, friend.
+...Follow me into this dark alley, friend...

-C. Use the spacing components from the Utopia plugin
+C. Use the spacing components from the component board

+Aside:
+**If You want to work on a custom spacing palette**, You might do it this way.
+The spacing in your design will update each time you rerun the plugin with different parameters.

-See these little squares on the spacing-palette-frames that Utopia generated?
-Why not just literally [drag them into your design](https://utopia.fyi/images/utopia-plugin-10.jpg)?
+See these little squares on the "spacing palette"-frame that Utopia generated?
+Just literally [drag them into your design](https://utopia.fyi/images/utopia-plugin-10.jpg)!
 And when You're sick of them, just close your eyes, press `shift + g` 3 times and they'll go away.

-How does that work, You ask? _They're just, like, pieces of the grid, man!_ Clever, clever, these Utopia designers.
-Now You select the variant You want from a drop-down menu and there's your spacing: 2xs, m, 3xl -- all your favourite t-shirt sizes!
+How does that work, You ask?-- _They're just, like, pieces of the grid, man!_ Clever, clever, these Utopia designers.
+Once they're where You want them to be, just select the variant You want from the little drop-down menu and there's your spacing: 2xs, m, 3xl -- all your favourite t-shirt sizes!

-Just set the numbers in your auto-layouts to 0 and put squares everywhere: in your gaps, your paddings, your margins, if You need them.
-Put one under your sofa and forgot about it for like 7 years until it was time to move?
+Just set the numbers in your auto-layouts to 0 and put squares everywhere: in your gaps, your paddings -- your margins, if You need them!
+Stuffed one under your sofa and forgot about it for like 7 years until it was time to move?
 No problem, it'll stay there, patiently waiting until it's time. _Its_ time...

-If You want to work on a custom spacing palette, You might do it this way.
-The spacing in your design will update each time you rerun the plugin with different parameters.

-The squares are cursed with a terrible curse tho.
+Did I mention the squares are cursed with a terrible curse?
+No?

 But they come with a frozen yoghurt!
 I call it _"froyo"_!

 ### Decide if You want to use a baseline grid

 A baseline grid can make You feel extra special ✨.
-Or, you know, help You design or whatever.
+Or help You with your design or whatever.

 There are lots of ways to use a baseline grid.
 The Utopia plugin generates one for You, so it's not too hard to get started.

-If You're out, move on to the next step.
+If You're like nopedy-nope, move on to the next step.

-If yass -- I recommend You read the official intro [Designing a Utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/).
-There's diagrams and a step-by-step guide and You'll get to know some of the messy decisions that have to be made if You're going down this path.
+If, however, _yass, puhleaseee!_ -- I recommend You read [Designing a Utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/).
+There's diagrams there and a step-by-step guide and You'll get a glimpse of the messiness that awaits down this path.
 After that, rerun the Figma plugin and adjust the grid _to your needs_&trade;.

 ### Remake your design the Utopia way